liangwang/lumos/doc/index.rst

 :func:`~lumos.model.system.HeteroSys.get_perf` to get the relative performance of the system for a given application.

-:class:`~lumos.model.system.HomoSys` provides a couple of methods to retrieve relative performance of system for a given application:
+:class:`~lumos.model.system.HomogSys` provides a couple of methods to retrieve relative performance of system for a given application:

-* Explicit constrain on the supply voltage.
+* Explicit constraint on the supply voltage.

   In this case, the system will try to enable as many cores at the given supply as possible within the given power budget.
 If the supply voltage is relatively high, it ends up with a dark silicon homogeneous many-core system.
-Use :func:`~lumos.model.system.HomoSys.perf_by_vfs` and :func:`~lumos.model.system.HomoSys.perf_by_vdd` for this scenario.
+Use :func:`~lumos.model.system.HomogSys.perf_by_vfs` and :func:`~lumos.model.system.HomogSys.perf_by_vdd` for this scenario.

-* Explicit constrain on the number of active cores.
+* Explicit constraint on the number of active cores.

   In this case, the system will probe for the highest supply voltage for the core to meet the overall power budget.
-Use :func:`~lumos.model.system.HomoSys.perf_by_cnum` for this scenario.
+Use :func:`~lumos.model.system.HomogSys.perf_by_cnum` for this scenario.

 * No constraints on the supply voltage or the number of active cores,

   In this case, the system will probe for the optimal configuration of supply voltage and the number of cores to achieve the best overall throughput.
-Use :func:`~lumos.model.system.HomoSys.opt_core_num` for this scenario.
+Use :func:`~lumos.model.system.HomogSys.opt_core_num` for this scenario.

 Example Analyses